 Does apple cider vinegar help bad breath?

-Apple cider vinegar has been shown to get rid of many patients’ bad breath.
-This works by balancing the levels of PH inside one’s mouth and throat.
-Having unbalanced PH levels is a recipe for bad breath so leveling them out is a great way to attempt to fix this.
+An apple cider vinegar rinse can help get rid of many bad breath issues.
+This works by balancing the levels of PH inside your mouth and throat.
+Unbalanced PH levels is a recipe for bad breath, so leveling them out is a great way to stop halitosis.

-If you are experiencing persistent bad breath, contact our Rockville, MD dentist office, or request an appointment online.
+If you are experiencing persistent bad breath, contact our Rockville, MD, dental office, or request an appointment online.
 Our dental health care team will help you determine how to best freshen your breath and restore your oral health.
 We welcome new patients of all ages from Rockville, Bethesda, Silver Spring, Chevy Chase, Aspen Hill, Rollins Park, and surrounding communities.